Bgoodwin24/insightforge/README.md

 ## License

-This project is licensed under a **custom restrictive license**.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-© 2025 Bgoodwin24.
-All rights reserved.

-The software and associated documentation files (the "Software") are provided solely for your personal, non-commercial use.

-You may **NOT** copy, modify, distribute, sublicense, sell, or otherwise exploit the Software in any way without explicit prior written permission from the copyright holder.
+You are free to:

+- **Share** — copy and redistribute the material in any medium or format.
+- **Adapt** — remix, transform, and build upon the material.

+Under the following terms:

+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-For full license details, see the [LICENSE](LICENSE) file.
+See the full license in the [LICENSE](LICENSE) file.

 ## Contributing
 I would love your help!
-If you have any ideas or improvements, contribute by forking the repo and opening a pull request to the `main` branch. **Please be sure to write tests for any changes if applicable.
+If you have any ideas or improvements, contribute by forking the repo and opening a pull request to the `main` branch. **Please be sure to write tests for any changes if applicable.**

 ## Author
 Bgoodwin24